 I tossed it all in my Vitamix and blended it until smooth, which only took about 30 seconds.
 It gets a bit frothy, but it’ll settle back down in a minute.
 Now if you can’t wait the hour or so needed to turn the sangria into a slushy in the freezer (no judgement; I’ve been there), you can drink it right away.
 Since it’s blended with fruit, the drink is thicker than standard wine, and you might want to stir it up before pouring each glass.
 Pour it in a pretty pitcher, mix in some chopped fruit to make it extra fancy, and you’ve got yourself a tasty, classy party drink (as you can see from the pic, I either need a smaller pitcher or more wine!
 I’m going to say more wine.)
 If you’ve got the time, pop it in the freezer for a couple hours to freeze up, then pull it out about 20-30 minutes before serving, and you’ll have a frosty sangria slush to keep you cool on these last summer nights!
 However you serve your wine, enjoy it, and rest easy knowing you gave life and love to that lost little bottle huddled away in the back of the fridge.

 Do you have a favorite frozen cocktail?
-Let me know in the comments, and if you like tasty, healthy recipes, DIY ideas, and fun social event info, subscribe (on the sidebar over on the right!) to Our Sweetly Spiced Life.
-We’d love to stay in touch on Facebook too!
+Let me know in the comments, and if you like tasty, healthy recipes be sure to subscribe (& get a free smoothie ebook!) to Our Sweetly Spiced Life.
+We’d love to stay in touch on Facebook and Pinterest too!